15-883 Homework #6

 For problems 1-5 below, create an appropriate set of trials, train the

-to the next problem.
-For problem 6, a one paragraph answer should
+problem.
+For problem 6, a one paragraph answer should suffice.

 - Demonstrate blocking.
 Use one line in the first group of five